awslabs/aws-lambda-redshift-loader/README.md

 * LambdaRedshiftBatchLoadConfig - Stores the configuration of how files in an S3 input prefix should be loaded into Amazon Redshift.
 * LambdaRedshiftBatches - Stores the list of all historical and open batches that have been created.
 There will always be one open batch, and may be multiple closed batches per S3 input prefix from LambdaRedshiftBatchLoadConfig.
 * LambdaRedshiftProcessedFiles - Stores the list of all files entered into a batch, which is also used for deduplication of input files.

+Once the tables are configured, the setup script will automatically create an event source for the prefix you specified in S3, and start pushing `ObjectCreated:*` events to the database loader.

 *** IMPORTANT ***
 The tables used by this function are created with a max read & write per-second rate